-At a time when any kind of information is just a few clicks away, critical thinking is more crucial than ever, Richard Stengel, the managing editor of Time magazine, told the Class of 2011 during Wheaton College’s 176th Commencement.
+At a time when any kind of information is just a few clicks away, critical thinking is more crucial than ever, Richard Stengel, managing editor of Time magazine, told the Class of 2011 during Wheaton’s 176th Commencement in May.

 History is filled with leaders who know they are right, he said.
 “Who are they?
 Joseph Stalin, Fidel Castro, Saddam Hussein, Hosni Mubarak, Muammar Gaddafi.
 Totalitarianism is the place for certainty, not democracy.”